History of Thrissur: Arrival of Islam (7th century)

 According to Kerala Muslim tradition, the town of Methala (now a part of modern-day Kodungallur municipality, Thrissur district) was the location of the first mosque in India, the Cheraman Juma Mosque.
-The legend of Cheraman Perumals states that the last ruler of the Chera dynasty mandated its construction after converting to Islam sometime during the lifetime of the prophet Muhammad (c.
+The legend of Cheraman Perumals states that the last ruler of the Chera dynasty mandated its construction after converting to Islam sometime during the lifetime of the Islamic prophet Muhammad (c.
 570–632).
-According to legend, it was built by Malik Deenar with the help of the native king who was in throne that time, Persian tābiʿūn of the Islamic prophet Muhammad.
+According to legend, it was built by Malik Deenar with the help of the native king who was in throne that time, Persian tābiʿūn of Muhammad.
 Its construction date is said to be sometime between 624 and 629 CE.
 This construction date would make it the oldest mosque on the Indian subcontinent which is still in use, as well as the second-oldest mosque in the world to offer Jumu'ah prayers.
 The bodies of some of his Muhammad's original followers are said to be buried here.
+However, historical research has cast doubt on these claims, suggesting that the origin story may be fictitious or legendary rather than factual.

-According to the Arabic manuscript Qissat Shakarwati Farmad, several more mosques were built in the Thrissur area during the era of Malik Dinar, which would make them among the oldest on the Indian Subcontinent.
+According to the Arabic manuscript Qissat Shakarwati Farmad, several more mosques were built in the Thrissur area during the era of Malik Dinar, which would make them among the oldest on the Indian subcontinent.